zanymuzik/notes/MIT - Lec 7 - Raft(2).md

 ## The Raft log (Lab 2B)

-as long as the leader stays up: clients only interact with the leader clients can't see follower states or logs
+### As long as the leader stays up:
+  - clients only interact with the leader
+  - clients can't see follower states or logs

 things get interesting when changing leaders e.g. after the old leader fails